Jun Ishiwara: Biography

 Jun Ishiwara was born in the family of Christian priest Ryo Ishiwara and Chise Ishiwara.
 In 1906, he completed his studies at the Department of Theoretical Physics at the University of Tokyo, where he was a student of Hantaro Nagaoka.
 Since 1908, Ishiwara taught at the Army School of Artillery and Engineers, and in 1911 received the position of Assistant Professor at the College of Science of Tohoku University.
-From April 1912 to May 1914 he trained in Europe – at the University of Munich, ETH Zurich and Leiden University, where he worked with Arnold Sommerfeld and Albert Einstein.
+From April 1912 to May 1914 he trained in Europe – at the Ludwig-Maximilians-Universität München, ETH Zurich, and Leiden University, where he worked with Arnold Sommerfeld and Albert Einstein.
 After returning to his homeland, Ishiwara received a post of professor at Tohoku University, and in 1919 for his scientific work was awarded the Imperial Prize of the Japan Academy.

 Since 1918, Ishiwara's scientific activity began to decline.
 In 1921, because of a love affair, he was forced to take leave at the university, and two years later finally retired.
 After retirement, he devoted himself mainly to writing and scientific journalism (in this area he was one of the pioneers in Japan), he authored many popular books and articles on the latest achievements of science.
 At the end of 1922, Ishiwara hosted Einstein during his visit to Japan; he recorded and published a number of speeches by Einstein, including his Kyoto address, in which Einstein, for the first time, detailed his path to the creation of the theory of relativity.
 The two-volume monograph of Ishiwara, titled "Fundamental Problems of Physics", was very popular among young scientists and specialists; he also edited the first complete collection of Einstein's works, published in a Japanese translation in 1922-1924.
 In addition, Ishiwara was known as a poet who wrote poems in the genre of tanka.
 Shortly before the outbreak of World War II, he criticized the government control over science.